North Macedonia expels five Russian diplomats - N1

-The government of North Macedonia has decided to expel five Russian diplomats, the Foreign Ministry said on Monday.
+The Government of North Macedonia decided to expel five Russian diplomats, the Foreign Ministry said on Monday.

 A statement said that Russia’s Ambassador in Skopje Sergey Bazdnikin was summoned to the Foreign Ministry and handed a diplomatic note which said that five embassy staff members were designated persona non grata.
 The five Russian diplomats were ordered to leave the country within the next five days.